Thursday, December 11, 2008

 The Stupid Tiger

-All the herdsmen were there at that time.
-They tied him up to a pole as soon as they saw him digging out.
-But, they did not have time then.
-So, they left him in that condition, saying between themselves, “Today it’s already too late.
-Tomorrow let’s have some fun with it, and after that kill it.”
+All the herdsmen, unfortunately, were there at that time.
+They caught him, and tied him up, to a pole.
+They did not have time to beat the pulp out of him.
+So, they left him in that condition, whispering to one another, “Now it’s already too late.
+Tomorrow let’s have some fun with this vermin, and after that kill it.”

-So, they left and the fox sat there, all tied up, stooping his head.
-At that time, a tiger was passing through there and through the hole on the wall he saw the fox sitting like that.
-He got very surprised and asked the fox, “Hey nephew!
-What’re doing here like this?”
+So, they left and the fox sat there, tied up, stooping his head.
+At that time, a tiger was passing through, and through the peep-hole on the wall he saw the fox sitting like that.
+The tiger got very surprised and asked the fox, “Hey nephew!
+What’re ya doing here like this?”

-The tiger got more surprised, and asked, “Getting married?
-Then where’s the bride?
-Where’re other people?”
+The tiger got even more surprised, and asked, “Getting married?
+This way?
+Where’s the bride?
+Where’re the guests?”

 The fox replied, “The Princess is the bride!
-People have gone to bring her here.”
+People have gone inside to bring her here.”

 The tiger asked again, “But why’re you tied up to the pole?”

-The fox said, “In fact I was not ready to marry.
-So they have tied me up here like this, so that I couldn’t flee.”
+The fox said, “You see, I was not eager to marry.
+They have tied me up like this, so that I can't run away.”

-At this the tiger got even more surprised, “Really?!
-You don’t want to marry?”
+Hearing this, the tiger got even more surprised, “Really?!
+You don’t wanna marry?”

-The fox said, “Seriously uncle!
-I don’t at all want to marry.”
+The fox said, “Seriously, uncle!
+I don’t wanna marry at all.”

-So, the tiger got very happy at the prospect of marrying the Princess.
-He immediately untied the fox.
-The fox, in turn, tied him tight to the pole, and said, “One thing, uncle!
-Your brothers-in-law will come and will make fun of you.
-Don’t get irritated at that.”
+The tiger was really happy at the prospect of marrying the Princess.
+He jumped over the wall, and immediately untied the fox.
+The fox, in turn, tied the tiger tight to the pole, and said, “Remember uncle!
+Your brothers-in-law will come and make fun of you.
+Don’t get irritated.”

 The tiger said, “Oh!
 Don’t worry!
 I won’t get irritated.
 Do you think I’ve no sense of humour?”
-So, the fox ran away laughing aloud.
-And the tiger sat there thinking about his bride.
+The fox laughed out loud, and ran away.
+And the tiger sat there dreaming about the bride.

-In the early morning, all herdsmen came.
+Next day, early morning, the herdsmen returned.
 The tiger saw them and thought, “Aha!
 Here are my brothers-in-law.
-Now they’ll poke at me ‘n have fun.
-I must also enjoy and laugh out with them.”
+Now they’ll poke me ‘n have fun.
+I must enjoy and laugh out with them too.”

 Those herdsmen were prepared for the fox.
-Now they saw a tiger was sitting there.
-So, there was a big hue n cry for a few minutes.
+Now they found the tiger instead.
+There was a big hue and cry for a few minutes.
 Some of them wanted to run away, others stopped them saying the tiger was tied.
-So, finally, they brought rods, bamboo sticks, spades and spears.
+Finally, they brought rods, bamboo sticks, spades and spears.

-First, one herdsman threw a big brick at the tiger.
+First, a herdsman threw a big brick at the tiger.

 Then another poked him with a spear.